zlt1213/sim_bot/README.md

 ### Ackermann Robot needs to be ported

 ### Controlling the robot
-By default the simulation will also launch a tele_op_joy node will be launched that will listen for a controller(xbox, ps4, etc) input.
-If that is not a suitable option, the robot can also be controlled with this command:
+By default the simulation will launch a tele_op_joy node that will listen for a controller(xbox, ps4, etc) input.
+If that is not a suitable option, the robot can also be controlled with the keyboard using this command:
 ```bash
 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```